CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

 * Understand key Git version control system concepts
 * Introduce the basic Git commands
+* Learn how to work with a local Git repository
+* Learn how to work with a remote Git repository

 #### Step 1: Understanding Git Version Control Concepts